DETAILED ACTION

 (Re Claim 15) Wyant teaches a method of manufacturing a semiconductor package, comprising:

-attaching a tape (312; Fig. 3A) to a first side (bottom side of 302 as seen in Fig. 3A) of a semiconductor wafer (302; Fig. 3A). forming a plurality of first cuts (316; Fig. 3B) in a semiconductor wafer with a laser (Fig. 2A and 3B, ¶¶6, 15), wherein the plurality of first cuts extend through a first portion (top of 302 to the bottom) of a thickness of the semiconductor wafer.
+attaching a tape (312; Fig. 3A) to a first side (bottom side of 302 as seen in Fig. 3A) of a semiconductor wafer (302; Fig. 3A). forming a plurality of first cuts (316; Fig. 3B) in a semiconductor wafer with a laser (Fig. 2A and 3B, ¶¶6, 15), wherein the plurality of first cuts are formed at a first thickness (top of 302 to the bottom) of the semiconductor wafer.

-However, Wyant does not explicitly teach emitting an infrared laser from a laser cutter at a power level between 0.5 Watts (W) and 0.7 W; and forming a plurality of second cuts in the semiconductor wafer with the laser after forming the plurality of first cuts, wherein the plurality of second cuts are vertically aligned with the plurality of first cuts and extend through a second portion of the thickness of the semiconductor wafer, and
+However, Wyant does not explicitly teach emitting an infrared laser from a laser cutter at a power level between 0.5 Watts (W) and 0.7 W; and forming a plurality of second cuts in the semiconductor wafer with the laser after forming the plurality of first cuts, wherein the plurality of second cuts are vertically aligned with the plurality of first cuts and are formed at a second thickness of the semiconductor wafer; and

 Yonehara teaches using an infrared laser operated in the range of 0.1 to 1.5 watts (¶107).